jjvanzon/JJ.Synthesizer/README.md

 - __Basic Arithmetic__ (mathematical operations for sound manipulation)
 - __FM Synthesis__ (theoretical support for frequency modulation synthesis, not fully tested)

+*Note:* Due to a limitation in this version, pitch envelopes do not work with freely drawn curves.
+However, pitch envelopes might work by using continuous math functions.

 ### Interpolation Options

 The engine supports two interpolation methods for __Curves__, __Samples__, and __Audio Files__: